IepIweidieng/TJAPlayer3/tja.md

 #### *Unspecified*

-If a usage causes *unspecified* behavior or the behavior itself is *unspecified*, the actual or intended behavior may vary from simulator to simulator.
+If a usage causes *unspecified* behavior or the behavior itself is *unspecified*, the actual or intended behavior may vary from simulator to simulator and/or dependent on user settings.
 When portability is concerned, such a usage and the behavior ***SHOULD*** be avoid and the actual behavior ***SHOULD NOT*** be depended upon.

 Because this article is still *in construction* and the TJA format is still evolving, this is possible that some usages or behaviors are stated as *unspecified* but the actual or intended behaviors are/have become consistent among most simulators.